adfinis/ansible-guide/doc/getting_started.rst

 -l root $FQDN``).
 While the connection is established (and 30 seconds after that) a socket file in ``~/.ssh/sockets/`` is generated.
 Ansible will use this socket file to connect to the hosts, and doesn't' need to reauthenticate.
-This speeds up ansible operations considerably.
+This speeds up ansible operations considerably especially with many hosts.

 Run Ansible